An investigation of pre-crystalline order, ruling out Pauli crystals and introducing Pauli anti-crystals: Results

-The green lines in Figure~\ref{fig:confs} comes from a simple heuristic model of the probability density.
+To analytically understand the suppression of the \emph{maximal weight} configurations, we introduce a simple heuristics model of the probability density.
 The idea is to assume that the probability density varies as a $d$-dimensional Gaussian around the \emph{maximal weight} configuration, where $d$ is an effective dimension which we use as a fit parameter.
 Clearly this is a very crude model as the actual parameters of the model (the positions of the particles) will have complicated correlations.
 Nevertheless, any probability density with a global maximum can be at least locally approximated in this way near the maximum.
 For the assumed distribution, we can calculate the histogram (see the Methods section for the details).
 We then expect the histogram in our figure (the probability density in probability density space) to be described by the function $\rho\cdot \ln(1/\rho)^{\frac d2-1}$, where $\rho$ is the probability density.
-By fitting against the actual histogram we can estimate the number of degrees of freedom $d$.
+By fitting against the actual histogram we can estimate the number of degrees of freedom $d$, and obtain the green lines in Figure~\ref{fig:confs}.
 For $N$ particles in two dimensions in a rotationally symmetric state we would naively expect $d=2N-1$ and we note that this estimate is roughly a factor of two away from the best fit in our plots.
 Defining $N_{eff}=\frac{d+1}{2}$ we see, at $N=29$ for example, that $N_{eff}\approx67.4$ and $N_{eff}\approx50.2$ for the Harmonic oscillator and $\nu=1$ state respectively.
 We should stress once more that also in this crude model, where we assume a single configuration with maximal probability density and Gaussian decay of the probability density away from that configuration, we find that the actual configurations found when drawing from this probability density typically have much lower than maximal probability density.
 In fact, we show in the Methods section that, in this model, the distance between the peak of the histogram and the maximum of the probability density is proportional to $N_{eff}$, while the width of the peak only scales as $\sqrt{N_{eff}}$, both on the logarithmic scale of the plots.
 This strongly suggests that very high probability density configurations become increasingly unlikely to be observed for larger systems.